adityapagariya19/curetech-project/README.md

 # AI-Powered Medical Report Analyzer

-### Transforming Complex Medical Reports into Human-Friendly Health Insights
+### AI-Powered Healthcare Analytics for Smarter Medical Understanding

 CureTech is a modern full-stack healthcare intelligence platform that uses **AI**, **OCR**, and **interactive analytics** to simplify medical laboratory reports into visually understandable dashboards.